Programie/DoorCloser/README.md

 ## Installation

-You can get the latest release from [GitLab](https://gitlab.com/Programie/DoorCloser/pipelines?scope=tags).
+You can get the latest release from [GitLab](https://gitlab.com/Programie/DoorCloser/-/releases) and [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/doorcloser).

 ## Build